- Kaletra is used to treat adults and children at least 14 days old

 Kaletra’s manufacturer says that mothers should not breastfeed while taking Kaletra.

 Storage for Kaletra depends upon the type of preparation.
-For example, Kaletra tablets should be stored at room temperature, which is between 59 and 86 degrees Fahrenheit (15 to 30 degrees Celsius).
-However, oral solutions and capsules of Kaletra should be stored in a refrigerator between the temperatures of 36 and 46 degrees Fahrenheit (2 to 8 degrees Celsius).
+Kaletra tablets should be stored at room temperature between 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
+Oral solutions and capsules of Kaletra should be stored in a refrigerator between the temperatures of 36 and 46 degrees Fahrenheit (2 to 8 degrees Celsius).
 Once opened, the oral suspension of Kaletra should be used within two months.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.